tufts-ml/comp150_bdl_2018f_public/hpc_example/README.md

 ### Step 2: Create a "do_experiment.slurm" script to perform our work

-Take a look at do_experiment.slurm.
+Take a look at [do_experiment.slurm](https://github.com/tufts-ml/comp150_bdl_2018f_public/blob/master/hpc_example/do_experiment.slurm)

 You'll see it's like a standard shell script, but with a weird header (lines that start with '#')

 The main body should look familiar:
 * load the conda environment